Building and Pest Inspection Brisbane, Ipswich, Gold Coast, Logan, and South East Queensland

-ABIS conducts Building and Pest Inspections with Free Thermal Imaging across South East Queensland.
-Once your Building Inspection is complete, you will receive a comprehensive inspection report that has been produced by our qualified building inspector.
+Once your inspection is complete, you will receive a comprehensive building report that is produced by our qualified building inspector.

 Before your contract becomes unconditional, it is recommended that you carry out a Building and Pest Inspection.

 A pre-purchase building inspection report will highlight any areas of defect on the property.
 It is then up to you to decide whether to request those issues be rectified prior to settlement or negotiate a better price.
 Alternatively, you may be able to cancel your contract or choose to fix the defects after settlement.

 If you are selling a house or unit

 We recommend you undertake a Building and Pest Inspection report to determine if there is anything that needs to be addressed prior to putting your house on the market.
 If you are auctioning your house - you will also want to provide the results of a Building and Pest Inspection to display to potential buyers.

 Your ABIS Building Inspector will conduct a Pre-Purchase Building and Timber Pest Report according to AS4349.1 standards.

 A Pre-Purchase Building and Pest Inspection Report involve a thorough inspection of the building and its immediate surroundings.
 The inspection may include a moisture measurement reading where appropriate.
 All readily and safely accessible areas of the property are inspected including fences, yard, building exterior, building interior, sub-floor, roof exterior, and roof voids.

 - Major Defects in Secondary & Finishing Elements